AdaCore/training_material/courses/spark_essentials/110_advanced_flow_analysis/03-flow_dependency_contracts.rst

 Some Outputs May Appear as Inputs
 -----------------------------------

-* Parts of outputs are in fact inputs:
+* Parts of outputs are in fact inputs

   - Bounds of arrays